am-shashank/artificial-intelligence/Uninformed-Search-BFS-and-DFS/README.md

 >>> p.is_solved()
 False

-* n the LightsOutPuzzle class, write a method copy(self) that returns a new LightsOutPuzzle object initialized with a deep copy of the current board.
+* In the LightsOutPuzzle class, write a method copy(self) that returns a new LightsOutPuzzle object initialized with a deep copy of the current board.
 Changes made to the original puzzle should not be reflected in the copy, and vice versa.
 >>> p = create_puzzle(3, 3)